stellar/slingshot/musig/README.md

 Output:

-- The next state in the protocol: `PartyAwaitingPrecommitments`
+- The next state in the protocol: `SignerAwaitingPrecommitments`
 - The nonce precommitment: `NoncePrecommitment`

 ### SignerAwaitingPrecommitments<'t, C: MusigContext>